 Entrepreneurial: innovative, profit orientated, non bureaucratic.
-The Group continues to grow and develop new products and brand extensions, most notably launching 50 new virtual events in 2020.
+The Group continues to grow and develop new products and brand extensions, most notably developing and launching new virtual events since 2020.

 Efficient: cost conscious, dynamic, hard working.
 The group's focus on fit for purpose technology has achieved substantial savings and business improvements in the areas of CRM, ESP and audience analytics in particular.